 - Bring to a boil, reduce heat to medium-low.
 Simmer for approximately 5-10 minutes until dates have softened and water has evaporated .
 Let the mixture cool.

 - In a large bowl combine the oats, flour, baking soda, salt, cinnamon, and brown sugar.

 - Using a pastry blender, cut the butter into the oat mixture.
 Mix just until pea-sized clumps form.

 - Spread half of the crumb mixture into bottom of greased baking pan.
 Press down.

 - Next spread the date mixture evenly over the crumb layer.

 - Top with the remaining crumb mix, pressing down slightly.

-- Bake 350 degrees for 30 minutes.
-The top should be nicely browned.
+- Bake 350 degrees Fahrenheit for 30 minutes.
+The top should crisp and golden brown.